Towards Sample-Optimal Compressive Phase Retrieval with Sparse and Generative Priors: Introduction

 \item To address the sample complexity barrier posed by spectral initialization, we propose a relevant optimization problem, and show that roughly $O(k \log L)$ samples are sufficient to guarantee that any {\em globally optimal} solution of the optimization problem is close to the true signal.
 This suggests the plausibility of practical spectral initialization algorithms that are able to find such a global optimum, though we do not attempt to provide one that can provably do so.

 \item We adapt our analysis to the case of sparse phase retrieval, and show that roughly $O(s\log n)$ samples suffice for a similar recovery guarantee, where $s$ is the sparsity level and $n$ is the ambient dimension.
-This matches the information-theoretic lower bound.
+This matches the information-theoretic lower bound up to constant factors for broad signal-to-noise ratios, and up to a logarithmic factor in general; see for example~\cite[Theorem~3.2]{cai2016optimal} and~\cite[Section~6.1]{lecue2015minimax}).

 \item Motivated by our theoretical findings for sparse phase retrieval, we propose a spectral initialization method based on sparse principal component analysis.
 We verify on synthetic experiments that our initialization method significantly outperforms several popular spectral initialization methods of sparse phase retrieval (in the sense of relative error).
 This further corroborates the optimal sample complexity guarantee in our theory. \end{itemize}